How to Install Brave on Fedora 44

 Configure Brave Shields

-Brave Shields block ads and trackers on every site by default.
-Click the shield icon to the right of the address bar to adjust blocking levels per site — useful for sites that break when tracking is blocked.
-Shield settings are remembered per domain and persist between sessions.
+Brave Shields block ads and trackers by default.
+Click the shield icon to the right of the address bar to adjust blocking levels per site, which helps when a site breaks because a tracker or script was blocked.
+Shield settings are saved per domain.

 Brave Browser new tab page showing ad and tracker blocking stats on Fedora